cksystemsteaching/selfie/README.md

 These keywords are syntactically identifiers but obviously serve a very different purpose.
 Therefore, the scanner needs to distinguish identifiers from keywords.
 Instead of modeling that in a finite state machine, we just implemented a procedure `identifier_or_keyword()` that compares a potential identifier with the strings for all six keywords.
 If it finds a match, the potential identifier is actually a keyword and returned as such, see the code of `identifier_or_keyword()` for the details.

+> Declaration, definition, use

+Identifiers appear in a number of places in the C\* grammar.
+Some occurrences identify variables, the rest procedures.
+Another important distinction that applies to both variables and procedures is that identifiers always appear, explicitly in syntax or implicitly in semantics, in the following three different roles:

+1. a *declaration* which introduces an identifier either as variable or as procedure.
+In particular, the occurrence of `identifier` in the rule for `cstar` via the rule for `variable` declares a global variable.
+The occurrence of `identifier` in the rule for `procedure` via the rule for `variable` declares a local variable or formal parameter of a procedure.
+The occurrence of `identifier` in the rule for `procedure` declares a procedure.

+2. a *definition* which specifies either the value of a variable or the code of a procedure.
+In particular, the occurrence of `initialize` in the rule for `cstar` defines the initial value of a global variable.
+The occurrence of `identifier` in the rule for `assignment` (without the optional occurrence of `*`) defines the current value of a global variable or a local variable or formal parameter of a procedure.
+The occurrence of `expression` in the rule for `call` defines the value of a formal parameter upon a procedure call.
+The occurrence of `statement` in the rule for `procedure` defines the implementation of a procedure.

+3. a *use* which either obtains the value of a variable or invokes a procedure.
+In particular, the occurrence of `identifier` in the rule for `factor` obtains the current value of a global variable or a local variable or formal parameter of a procedure.
+The occurrence of `identifier` in the rule for `call` invokes the code of a procedure.

 variable versus call: lookahead of 1

 variable declarations and definitions: globals here, locals with procedures